linusguo/PersonalWebsite/readme.md

 ![publication_highlight](https://github.ccs.neu.edu/NEU-CS5610-SU21/PersonalWebsite-YushengGuo/blob/master/screenshots/readmore_highlight.png?raw=true)

 * The navbar can be to compact form due to the narrow browser size.
 The full navbar will pop up if people click the menu button (defaulted as three horizontal lines in `CSS`).
+I implemented this by using `click` in `Jquery`.

 ![mobile_navbar](https://github.ccs.neu.edu/NEU-CS5610-SU21/PersonalWebsite-YushengGuo/blob/master/screenshots/mobile_navbar.png?raw=true)